Ashish-Hub40/Gesture_Recognition-main--1-/README.md

 4. Ensure your webcam is working, and perform hand gestures in front of the camera to open the mapped websites.

-## Contribution

-Feel free to fork the project and submit pull requests.
-Your contributions are always welcome!